Master of Arts in Teaching: Mathematics

 All students will have to complete the ALST (Academic Literacy Skills Test), Educating All Students Test, and the revised CST (Content Specialty Test) in the area of the Certificate.
-The activation date of some of the new Content Specialty Tests will vary as they become live during the 2013-2014 academic year.
 It is the student’s responsibility to monitor the TEACH website at http://www.highered.nysed.gov/tcert/ to ensure that they are taking the appropriate examinations.
 All students are required to complete and submit the edTPA (Education-Teacher Performance Assessment - Portfolio) in their content field.
 Please check with your program director for specific requirements.

 Before the start of their last term, students should download and review the Certification Application packet.
 This packet contains necessary forms and step-by-step instructions on how to file for certification via the TEACH website.

 Tuition and fee information can be found on the Bursar's website.

 Stony Brook recognizes the need for helping students manage the expenses of higher education.
 To this end, the University offers a Time Option Payment Plan (TOPP), a program that allows students to make equal and consecutive payments throughout the year.